IMGVIEW.EXE

 Image: Original scan source is vintagecomputing.com

-Basic is very limited compared to C and VB applications must be distributed with an installer (I prefer compact/standalone apps).
-However you can combine the simplicity of VB and the power of C by coding VB components in C and embedding them in your VB application.
+Side note: it's technically possible to combine the simplicity of VB and the power of C by coding C components and embedding them in your VB application.

-Once you're comfortable writing Windows applications and you want to learn real insider tricks, check out MSDN CDs from around 1994-1995.
-I'm currently looking into how to display 256 color images.
-This is not straightforward and not described in any Win 3.11 API documentation, but I've found an example application on MSDN.
-Would be awesome to create a 256-color game or multimedia CD for Win 3.11 (and Mac OS9 as well!).
+Once you're comfortable writing Windows applications in C and you want to learn real insider tricks, check out MSDN CDs from around 1994-1995.
+I'm currently looking into how to display 256 color images from file.
+This is not straightforward and not described in any Win 3.11 API documentation or books, but I've found an example application for it on MSDN.
+[Would be awesome to create a 256-color game or multimedia CD for Win 3.11 (and Mac OS9 as well!)].

 Classic Mac programming (I'm most focused on the late 90s era) is a little bit different from Windows.
-Apparently native coding was so complicated that nobody did it, in some cases not even Apple.
-Instead everyone used Metrowerks PowerPlant CodeWarrior (it has so many names, I never know which one to use!), it's an SDK and set of libraries that makes app development very simple, but at the end you still get a native compiled application - not something that relies on additional software like HyperCard or Visual Basic.
-You can create "Fat binaries" which run natively both on Motorola and PowerPC Macs!
+Apparently native coding was so complicated that nobody actually bothered doing it, in some cases not even Apple.
+Instead developers used Metrowerks PowerPlant/CodeWarrior.
+It's a software development kit that makes it relatively easy to write and compile native applications - I mean, not just something that relies on additional software like HyperCard - you can even create "Fat binaries" that run natively both on Motorola and PowerPC Macs!

-Setting up was so not straightforward, I took notes how to do the next time.
+Setting up was so not straightforward so I took notes how to do the next time.
 Please mind, there might be slight inaccuracies here!
-Also my setup is specifically for PowerPC applications, the book will guide you through other options as well.
+Also my setup is specifically for developing PowerPC applications, the book will guide you through other options as well.

 Then it's useful to create desktop aliases for apps you'll often need: